engincetin/debid/content/pages/index.md

         media_position: left
         media_width: sixty
       - title: We made it easy for you
-        content: >-
+        content: >
-          Friends are an integral part of our life, a true friend can motivate you to achieve your goals.
-With Your Goal, you can set goals with your friends and achieve them together.
+          At Debid we pride ourselves on being easy to use, you can create your auction with one click without dealing with tons of details.
         actions:
           - label: Learn More
             url: /thank-you